moderniselife/JiraSpotter/README.md

 ## 📧 Support

-For any questions, issues, or feedback, reach out at [Your Email Address].
+For any questions, issues, or feedback, reach out at joe@jjs.digital.

 ---